A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Conclusion

 \section{Conclusion}

-In this paper, we add two new concepts of the \textit{projection operator} and the \textit{observability parameter} to the original scheme of Projective simulation (PS) for the performance of an agent in a partially observable environment.
-A given projector makes some belief states from the world states to the extent of the observability parameter of a given environment.
-We used our method in a multi-agent invasion example where the projector is a second agent called an interpreter.
-In this example, the fully observable percepts are coming directly from the attacker while the partially observable percepts are conveying indirectly through the interpreter.
-Then, we continued our case example to include the game theoretical aspects of a 2-agent toy problem.
+In this paper, we added two new concepts of the \textit{belief projection operator} and the \textit{observability parameter} to the original scheme of projective simulation (PS) for the performance of an agent in a partially observable environment.
+In short, a given projector makes some belief states from the world states to the extent of the observability parameter of a given environment.
+Therefore, an individual policy for an agent can be defined as a map from the agent's belief state $ | (S+B)_{j} \rangle $ to an action $ | a_j \rangle $.
+We used our method in a multi-agent setting where the projector was a second agent called an interpreter.
+Then we generalized our arrangement to include a system involving more than two agents.
+Although we expressed our results classically, our formulation with the modification of $ \langle a | s \rangle \rightarrow {|\langle a | s \rangle |}^{2} $ and their corresponding network representations could be used in the quantum regime too.

-It is worth noting that, the projective simulation model is applying in quantum artificial intelligence likewise in the classical AI.
-Our partially observable PS formulation, on the other hand, founded on Dirac notation as it is utilized both in the theoretical quantum mechanic as well as in the artificial intelligence.
-Thereby, we hope that our partially observable method can be used uncomplicatedly in the quantum AI problems such as quantum machine learning, quantum multi-agent systems and game theory, quantum random walk and quantum neural networks.